Generic Name: azithromycin (ay-ZITH-roe-MYE-sin)

 Brand Name: Azasite

-Azithromycin drops is used for:
+Azithromycin drops are used for:

 Treating eye infections caused by certain bacteria.